At Emerald Coast Restaurant Brokers and Consultants, we see a lot of restaurants fail.

 It’s easy to just simply complain about food costs and push the burden on to someone else, but when you grab the bull by the horns, specific kinds of workflow practices help to identify problems and put the brakes on excessive food costs.

 Think about creating recipe cards and inventory sheets that show proper plating and portioning, and how to allocate all of those assets in the kitchen or the walk-in freezer.
-Food tracking and identification is key to a comprehensive plan.
-Vendor order sheets and other documentation has to be kept on hand.
-Orienting resources for visiting chefs or cooks or people filling in is another key resource for making sure that there’s a universal and consistent process in order to optimize menu costing.
+Food tracking and identification are key to a comprehensive plan.
+Vendor order sheets and other documentation have to be kept on hand.
+Orienting resources for visiting chefs or cooks or people filling in is another key resource for making sure that there’s a universal and consistent process to optimize menu costing.

 This is just some of the consulting that we provide to restaurants.
-Often, this kind of makes the difference between a healthy functioning business that’s viable and returns profit, and one that seems like a chaotic nightmare.
+Often, makes the difference between a healthy functioning business that’s viable and returns a profit, and one that seems like a chaotic nightmare.